beka24k/labaratory/README.md

 # labaratory
 # **Description**
 Welcome aboard, fellow developer.
-This is where you can find interesting methods (used by the best senior lecturers in the laboratory) using recursion and functions which you are free to use
+This is where you can find interesting methods (used *Laboratory 1* from the best senior lecturer) using recursion and functions which you are free to use
 ## **Recursion and Functions in Java**
 Recursion is the technique of making a function call itself.
 This technique provides a way to break complicated problems down into simple problems which are easier to solve.